saursin/riscv-atom/docs/pages/getting_started/prerequisites.rst

 Install Verilator
 ==================
-Verilator will be used By Atomsim to =verilate= Verilog RTL into C++.
+Verilator will be used By Atomsim to *Verilate* Verilog RTL into C++.

 .. code-block:: bash